All Episodes

 I mean, it is the most radical agenda in the history of this country.

-I mean, it's it's really that simple.
+I mean, it's really that simple.

 And we better be paying attention.